TheRealAnonymous008/quartz/content/index.md

 * *For future*: Personal notes are my own thoughts and syntheses of certain topics.
 Feel free to ignore these.
 * Notes are organized in a directory structure corresponding to their broad categories.
 This is a fluid structure that is subject to change.
 Nevertheless, the search tool exists for a reason.
-* Research based sections follow these rules
+* Research based sections are organized based on recency.
-	* 🎯 indicates the paper was only skimmed but not read in detail.
-	* Papers are organized by recency (most recent first).

 # Knowledge Index
 A broad listing of all the topics that I have made notes on [^2].